djllll/ezcsl/README.md

 ### How to run example in TCP mode
 1. Clone this repo.
-2. CD into this repo.
+2. cd into this repo.
 3. `gcc ./example/*.c ./src/*.c -Iexample -Isrc -lws2_32 -DTCP_MODE -o example`
 4. Run `example(.exe)`.
 5. Connect to `localhost:3333` using Putty, Windterm, etc.